Hund pinkelt auf dem Feld - Blut im Urin beim Hund: Ursachen, Symptome und Behandlungstipps

 Symptoms: When should you go to the vet?

-Blood in a dog's urine is always a reason to see a veterinarian.
+Blood in a dog's urine is always a reason to visit the vet.
 But which accompanying symptoms should you take particularly seriously?

 • Frequent urination in small amounts